samuelmeuli/glance/README.md

 ![App Store download link](./.github/download-badge.svg)

-After opening the app for the first time, macOS will use Glance to generate previews for the supported file types.
+After opening Glance for the first time, macOS will use the app to generate previews for the supported files.

 TODO: Main app screenshot